St. Patrick's Basilica, Montreal: Architecture

-The gothic revival building, designed by P. L. Morin and Father Felix Martin, is 71 m long and 32 m wide; the steeple reaches a height of 69 m.
+The Gothic Revival building, designed by P. L. Morin and Father Felix Martin, is 71 m long and 32 m wide; the steeple reaches a height of 69 m.
 It is considered one of the most magnificent examples of its style in Canada.

 Interior

-The interior is heavily ornamented with motifs that combine a French fleur de lys and Irish shamrocks; more striking are the 25 m columns, all carved from the same white oak and encased in marble.
+The interior is heavily ornamented with motifs that combine a French fleur de lys and Irish shamrocks; more striking are the 25 m columns, all carved from the same white oak and painted to appear as marble.
 It features three altars, four rosette stained-glass windows (designed by New York artist Alex S. Locke) and features 150 oil paintings of saints.
 St. Patrick's Basilica has a Casavant Frères pipe organ (1895), which was completely electropneumatic.

 Two additions to the decorations have been made since St. Patrick's completion, first in 1922 by Guido Nincheri and again in 1931 by Victor Marion.

 The church is known for "St. Patrick's Chimes," its ten bells, of which the oldest, "Charlotte," was cast in 1774 and used in the previous church of Notre-Dame.
 The bell system was restored in 1989.
 The organ was installed in 1852 and has been successively rebuilt several times.
 In 1972, it was combined with the organ of St. Antony's Church, also of Montreal, which had been demolished.
 St. Patrick's has undergone four major restorations since its construction, the most recent of which cost $5 million through donations from citizens, corporations and the Quebec Government which contributed $1.4 million.

 Inside the church are memorials to two famous parishioners.
 Pew 240, used by Thomas D'Arcy McGee, a statesman and Father of Confederation who was assassinated in 1868 in Ottawa.
 In the rear of the church, a plaque commemorates poet Émile Nelligan's baptism in the church Christmas Day 1879.

 The church is located at 460 René Lévesque Boulevard West, in downtown Montreal, at the corner of Saint-Alexandre Street (Square-Victoria-OACI or Place-des-Arts metro stations).